PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-08 07:34:20
+Last updated: 2024-04-08 07:36:52
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: Best way to catch the smart ones?
+Get an idiot working for them. - Jaime Kuykendall